Yefym707/Game/README.md

   (`!`) may also appear and will injure any survivor that triggers them, though they can destroy zombies as well.
-Survivors can also rig traps or build temporary campfires (`C`) of their own; fires grant extra healing when resting but fade after a few rounds.
+Survivors can also rig traps or build temporary campfires (`C`) of their own; fires grant extra healing when resting and shed light that reveals adjacent tiles each round but fade after a few rounds.
 Shelters (`U`) are permanent safe spots that grant the same rest bonus.
 Traps may be disarmed to recover supplies.
 Once revealed, their symbols remain on the board.
 Each round hunger decreases for every survivor.
 Starving costs health.
 The scenario ends after 20 rounds.
 Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
 Scenario